 The Irish Special Interest Group (I-SIG) meets four times a year, in-person at the StLGS office in Maplewood and also livestreamed via Zoom.
-However, the first meeting of the year will be livestreamed only.
 See below for specific instructions and directions to the library.

 BLANK